Wallet Verification

 | Too many failed PIN, backup-code, or TOTP attempts in a short window | `FORBIDDEN` with a retry message and seconds to wait |

-When repeated verification attempts fail, DALP temporarily locks the affected verification method for that user.
-Further attempts are rejected with a `FORBIDDEN` response whose message states how many seconds to wait before retrying.
-While the lockout is active, the request is rejected before the credential is checked, so even a correct value must wait for the window to expire.
-A successful verification before the threshold is reached clears the recorded failures.
-The lockout covers the PIN, backup-code, and TOTP paths; remote identity-provider verification is handled by that provider.
+When repeated attempts fail, DALP temporarily locks the affected verification method for that user.
+The platform rejects further attempts with a `FORBIDDEN` response whose message states how many seconds to wait.
+While the lockout is active, the platform rejects the call without checking the credential, so even a correct value must wait for the window to expire.
+A successful check within the threshold clears the recorded failures.
+The lockout covers the PIN, backup-code, and TOTP paths; the remote identity provider handles its own challenge.

 Passkeys authenticate account sign-in.
 PINCODE, OTP, and SECRET\_CODES are the accepted wallet verification values for transaction-signing requests.